tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 for example.
 The UI will need to give the sending user an opportunity to indicate whether they want to grant read-write or read-only access to the recipient.
-The recipient then needs an interface to drag the new folder into their vdrive and give it a home.
+The recipient then needs an interface to drag the new folder into their file store and give it a home.

 Revocation
 ==========